Finding large counterexamples by selectively exploring the Pachner graph: Key tools

 For the rest of this section, call a connected orientable $3$-manifold \textbf{interesting} if: \begin{itemize} \item it has exactly one boundary component; and \item its first homology is $\mathbb{Z}^g$, where $g$ is the genus of the boundary surface. \end{itemize} In other words, we consider a $3$-manifold $\mathcal{M}$ to be interesting if it has the same basic properties as a handlebody, which means that we need more sophisticated techniques to decide whether $\mathcal{M}$ is a handlebody.
 In analogy with homology spheres, one could also say that an interesting $3$-manifold is a ``homology handlebody''.
 Our handlebody recognition algorithm relies on the following consequence of Theorem~\ref{thm:crushing}:

-\begin{proposition} Let $\mathcal{T}$ be a triangulation of an interesting $3$-manifold, and suppose that $\mathcal{T}$ contains a non-trivial normal sphere or disc $S$.
+\begin{proposition} Let $\mathcal{T}$ be a bounded triangulation of an interesting $3$-manifold, and suppose that $\mathcal{T}$ contains a non-trivial normal $2$-sphere or disc $S$.
 Let $\mathcal{T}'$ denote the triangulation obtained by crushing $S$.
-Then each component of $\mathcal{T}'$ is either closed or interesting.
-Moreover, $\mathcal{T}$ is a handlebody if and only if every component of $\mathcal{T}'$ is either a $3$-sphere or a handlebody. \end{proposition}
+Each component of $\mathcal{T}'$ is either: \begin{itemize}[nosep] \item a closed $3$-manifold with trivial first homology; or \item (a bounded triangulation of) an interesting $3$-manifold. \end{itemize} Moreover, $\mathcal{T}$ is a handlebody if and only if every component of $\mathcal{T}'$ is either a $3$-sphere or a handlebody. \end{proposition}

 \begin{proof} The underlying $3$-manifold of $\mathcal{T}'$ is obtained from the underlying $3$-manifold of $\mathcal{T}$ by performing some sequence of the operations listed in Theorem~\ref{thm:crushing}.
-Thus, to prove the proposition, it suffices to consider each of these operations one at a time.
+We prove the proposition by induction on the number of such operations.

+For the base case, if we do not perform any of the operations from Theorem~\ref{thm:crushing}, then the underlying $3$-manifolds for $\mathcal{T}$ and $\mathcal{T}'$ are homeomorphic.
+In this case, there is nothing to prove.

-In more detail, let $\mathcal{M}$ be an orientable $3$-manifold that is either closed or interesting, and let $\mathcal{M}'$ be the $3$-manifold obtained from $\mathcal{M}$ by performing any one of the operations listed in Theorem~\ref{thm:crushing}.
-We will prove the following two claims: \begin{itemize} \item The components of $\mathcal{M}'$ are all either closed or interesting. \item The $3$-manifold $\mathcal{M}$ is either a $3$-sphere or a handlebody if and only if every component of $\mathcal{M}'$ is either a $3$-sphere or a handlebody. \end{itemize} Our proposition follows from these claims by induction on the number of operations from Theorem~\ref{thm:crushing} that we perform.
+For the inductive step, suppose we alter the underlying $3$-manifold of $\mathcal{T}$ using some sequence of operations from Theorem~\ref{thm:crushing}.
+Let $\mathcal{M}$ denote any particular component of the resulting $3$-manifold, and let $\mathcal{M}'$ denote the $3$-manifold obtained from $\mathcal{M}$ by performing any single operation from Theorem~\ref{thm:crushing}.
+It suffices to prove the following two claims: \begin{enumerate}[label={(\alph*)}] \item Each component of $\mathcal{M}'$ is either: a closed $3$-manifold with trivial first homology, or an interesting $3$-manifold. \item The $3$-manifold $\mathcal{M}$ is either a $3$-sphere or a handlebody if and only if every component of $\mathcal{M}'$ is either a $3$-sphere or a handlebody. \end{enumerate} The justification for these two claims depends on whether $\mathcal{M}$ is closed or interesting, and on which operation from Theorem~\ref{thm:crushing} relates $\mathcal{M}$ and $\mathcal{M}'$.